ridlees/Techwriting_journal/README.md

 - Create a list of requirements that join your nouns and verbs together.

 >__TAKE AWAYS__: Designing _with_, not for.
 Write as simply as possible (you want to get your point, not flex vocabulary), there is no _right or wrong_ the intent matters.
-Set goals like [this](http://www.howtomakesenseofanymess.com/chapter/5/page/98/set-your-goals/)
+Set goals like [this](http://www.howtomakesenseofanymess.com/chapter/5/page/98/set-your-goals/).
+More on [IA](http://abbytheia.com/2015/07/20/so-you-want-to-be-an-ia/)